interplaynetary/free-association/README.md

 Mutual-Recognition(You, Them) = MR(You, Them) = minimum(Their-share-of-Your-total-recognition, Your-share-of-Their-total-recognition)

 General-Share(You, Provider) = MR(You, Provider) / Σ MR(Provider, Each-of-Those-Provider-Recognizes)

+Compose-From(You, Your-Capacity, Provider, Their-Capacity) = Your-Desired-Units-From-Their-Capacity-Into-Your-Capacity
+Compose-Into(You, Your-Capacity, Recipient, Their-Capacity) = Your-Desired-Units-From-Your-Capacity-Into-Their-Capacity

+Share-Constrained-From(You, Your-Capacity, Provider, Their-Capacity) =
+    minimum(Compose-From(You, Your-Capacity, Provider, Their-Capacity),
+            Your-Share-of-Their-Capacity × Their-Capacity-Quantity)

+Share-Constrained-Into(You, Your-Capacity, Recipient, Their-Capacity) =
+    minimum(Compose-Into(You, Your-Capacity, Recipient, Their-Capacity),
+            Their-Share-of-Your-Capacity × Your-Capacity-Quantity)

+**Compose-From Scaling (Provider's Perspective):**
+For Provider's capacity j:
+Total-Demand-For-Provider-Capacity(j) = Σ Share-Constrained-From(All-Participants, All-Their-Capacities, Provider, j)

+Provider-Allocation-Factor(j) = minimum(1, Provider-Available-Units(j) / Total-Demand-For-Provider-Capacity(j))

+Feasible-Compose-From(You, Your-Capacity, Provider, Their-Capacity) =
+    Share-Constrained-From(You, Your-Capacity, Provider, Their-Capacity) ×
+    Provider-Allocation-Factor(Their-Capacity)

+**Compose-Into Scaling (Your Perspective):**
+For Your capacity i:
+Total-Desired-Distribution-From-Your-Capacity(i) = Σ Share-Constrained-Into(You, i, All-Recipients, All-Their-Capacities)

+Your-Allocation-Factor(i) = minimum(1, Your-Available-Units(i) / Total-Desired-Distribution-From-Your-Capacity(i))

+Feasible-Compose-Into(You, Your-Capacity, Recipient, Their-Capacity) =
+    Share-Constrained-Into(You, Your-Capacity, Recipient, Their-Capacity) ×
+    Your-Allocation-Factor(Your-Capacity)

+**Proportional Scaling Properties:**
+- **Compose-From**: When Provider-Allocation-Factor < 1, all participants wanting that provider's capacity get scaled by the same factor
+- **Compose-Into**: When Your-Allocation-Factor < 1, all your desired distributions from your capacity get scaled by the same factor

+Desire-Alignment(Your-Desire, Their-Desire) = minimum(Your-Desire, Their-Desire) / maximum(Your-Desire, Their-Desire)

+Mutual-Compose-From(You, Your-Capacity, Provider, Their-Capacity) =
+    minimum(Feasible-Compose-From(You, Your-Capacity, Provider, Their-Capacity),
+            Compose-Into(Provider, Their-Capacity, You, Your-Capacity))

+Mutual-Compose-Into(You, Your-Capacity, Recipient, Their-Capacity) =
+    minimum(Feasible-Compose-Into(You, Your-Capacity, Recipient, Their-Capacity),
+            Compose-From(Recipient, Their-Capacity, You, Your-Capacity))
 ```

+## Capacity Composition: Enhanced Mutual Fulfillment 🔗

+This would allow us to compose our capacities into gift-economy based supply chains / higher-order collective capacities **while retaining mutual-recognition proportions**.

+So we can start to organize complex and increasingly powerful cooperative processes, that operate within the realm of mutual-fulfillment and mutual-desire

+The network effects of this system are particularly fascinating.
+As more participants engage in mutual composition, the complexity and richness of possible supply chains grows exponentially.
+A cooking capacity might compose ingredient supplies, which compose farming capacities, which compose transportation networks, which compose community gathering spaces—all operating on principles of mutual desire and shared benefit.
+Each link in these chains strengthens the whole network, creating resilient webs of interdependence that are fundamentally different from the fragile, hierarchical supply chains of traditional capitalism.
+When disruption occurs, the network can adapt and flow around obstacles because relationships are based on genuine mutual benefit rather than contractual obligation.

+We have a world to win!
+Lets play! 🌍✨☺️

+### How Composition Works:

+1. **Compose-From**: You enhance your capacity using shares you have in others' capacities
+   - Example: You enhance your "cooking-skill" using your share in someone's "ingredients-supply"
+   - Constrained by your share percentage in their capacity

+2. **Compose-Into**: You enhance others' capacities using shares they have in your capacities
+   - Example: You enhance someone's "meal-service" using their share in your "cooking-skill"
+   - Constrained by their share percentage in your capacity

+3. **Resource Allocation**: When total desired composition exceeds available capacity
+   - Applies proportional scaling across all participants
+   - Maintains mathematical integrity

+4. **Mutual Composition**: Most fulfilling when desires align bidirectionally
+   - Both parties desire this composition

 <details>
   <summary><b><i>Being Explored: What if Organizations/States Freely-Associated?</i></b></summary>